Johan Frandsen: The Knockouts - recent activity

 In 2013 and 2014, The Knockouts have worked to rehearse, record and release the newest studio album ‘’’5000 Miles from Louisville’’, having signed with Swedish Booking Agency MTA Production AB, The Knockouts are back on the road and hitting stages throughout Scandinavia with the newest release in their usual high energy gigs!

-2012 saw The Knockouts working on new material for the upcoming album.
+2012 saw the Knockouts working on new material for the upcoming album.
 During this time touring schedules were kept to a minimum and work was directed to the songs for the new release (Due early 2013).
 A special event was held in September 2012 at Debaser Slussen Stockholm, Sweden.
-Slim Jim Phantom from the world-famous Stray Cats and Jonny Bowler from the Guana Batz flew from Los Angeles to join The Knockouts on stage in a once only special event to a soldout show, celebrating Johan Frandsen's 30th birthday.
+Slim Jim Phantom from the world-famous Stray Cats and Jonny Bowler from the Guana Batz flew from Los Angeles to join the Knockouts on stage in a once only special event to a soldout show, celebrating Frandsen's 30th birthday.